PROTECTING COMMUNITIES FROM TOXIC & RADIOACTIVE EXPOSURE

 Advocating for Strong Regulations in Mining and the Nuclear Fuel Chain

-HEAL Utah advances science-based policies to address the toxic exposures related to the full lifecycle of nuclear energy and mining.
-We work closely with rural and Indigenous communities to prevent radioactive contamination and ensure environmental justice for those most affected by exposure to toxics.
+HEAL Utah works to advance science-based policies alongside impacted communities to address the toxic exposures related to the full life chain of energy and mining: including nuclear energy.
+We work closely with all communities to prevent radioactive contamination and ensure the protection of environmental and public health for those most affected by exposure to toxics.

-- Uranium mining and milling: Mining has a mixed legacy that has burdened many communities with social and environmental harms.
-HEAL Utah advocates for policies and regulations that remediate past and present harms caused by the mining industry and prevent future damage.
-We promote policies to close abandoned mines and work alongside community members to address the milling and processing of toxic materials, such as at the White Mesa Mill, ensuring the protection and health of affected communities.
+• Uranium Mining and Milling: Uranium mining in Utah has a mixed legacy that has burdened many communities with lasting harms, including cancers and long-term public health effects.
+HEAL Utah advocates for policies and regulations that remediate past and present harms caused by the uranium industry and prevent future damage with renewed interest in nuclear energy.
+We promote policies to close abandoned mines and work alongside community members to address the milling and processing of toxic materials, such as at the White Mesa Mill, ensuring the protection and health of all affected communities.

 TAKE ACTION